hak5/usbrubberducky-payloads/payloads/library/execution/Persistent_Keylogger-Telegram_Based/README.md

 # Persistent Keylogger - Telegram Based

-A script used to configure a persistent keylogger on a Linux computer trough a pre-configured Telegram Bot.
+A script used to configure a persistent keylogger on a Linux computer through a pre-configured Telegram Bot.

 **Category**: Execution